 But what is RMS?

-While most technology tries to stop users gaining access to a file or server in the first place, RMS controls access to files and what a user can do in a document after granting access to it.
+While most technology tries to stop users from gaining access to a file or server in the first place, RMS controls access to files and what a user can do in a document after granting access to it.
 These control features can be placed on documents or users for a specified period of time or forever and can manage what people can and cannot do to a document.

 RMS is a security tool that provides persistent data protection by enforcing data access policies across documentation within a company.
 This includes limiting the ability of users to do specific operations like annotating, printing, deleting or sharing PDF documents.

 RMS works through validation.
 By installing RMS within the company servers, access to information is given to staff based on their ‘usage rights’.
 For example, for financial documentation, the financial team would be the only team who has edit access them, and only mid-manager level and higher has view access to these documents.

 Overall the main reason to use RMS is to ensure that even if personal information is leaked outside of your organization, unauthorized parties can’t read anything within it.